betfair-datascientists/betfair-datascientists.github.io/src/historicData/jsonToCsvRevisited/index.md

     <img src="img/bflw_py_src.svg" width="100%" alt='bflw flamegraph' />

-Python sits in a peculiar space as both a very fast and simlutaneously very slow programming language.
+Python sits in a peculiar space as both a very fast and simultaneously very slow programming language.
 When your program is spending most of its time running slow interpreted Python code it can be one of the slowest languages around - much slower then many other popular languages.
 Having said that though, there is a good chance if you're working in Python that a lot of your program isn't actually written in Python, but is instead written in a very fast systems language like C, C++ or Rust; much of the Python standard library, and many popular libraries like numpy, scipy and tensorflow are all examples of this.
 In these cases when Python is just acting as glue between code written in lower, faster languages a Python program can actually be really fast.

 This leaves us with two paths: stay with `betfairlightweight` and try and optimise the performance up to a sufficiently faster level, or rewrite the portion of `betfairlightweight` that handles parsing the JSON stream files in a much faster language and expose that back to Python as a new library.
 It is worth noting that `betfairlightweight` is not a new library - it's been around for a good period of time and has been actively developed enough that the chance of us finding some ground breaking optimisations that could dramatically speed up performance is low, and we would ideally like to see a very large performance increase to move the dial on our original numbers.